JayYip/m3tl/README.md

 In the original BERT code, neither multi-task learning or multiple GPU training is possible.
 Plus, the original purpose of this project is NER which dose not have a working script in the original BERT code.

-To sum up, you can use this project if you:
+To sum up, compared to the original bert repo, this repo has the following features:

-1. Need multi-task learning
+1. Multi-task learning(major reason of re-writing the majority of code).
-2. Need multiple GPU training
+2. Multiple GPU training
-3. Need Sequence labeling
+3. Support sequence labeling (for example, NER) and Encoder-Decoder Seq2Seq(with transformer decoder).

 ## How to run pre-defined problems